djbieber/stratifyd-user-guide/docs/source/index.rst

 Introduction
 ^^^^^^^^^^^^

-Signals is a powerful, yet easy-to-use *augmented intelligence* platform.
+*Signals is a powerful, yet easy-to-use augmented intelligence platform.*

-The :doc:`signalsanalyticsengine` leverages unsupervised deep machine learning to identify statistically significant topics within any unstructured data.
++ The :doc:`signalsanalyticsengine` leverages unsupervised deep machine learning to identify statistically significant topics within any unstructured data.

-Signals is also completely web-based, meaning the only installation required is a web-browser.
++ Signals is also completely web-based, meaning the only installation required is a web-browser.
 The entire platform is point-and-click, meaning that no programming knowledge required.

+..
+Note:: Follow the *`Quick Start Guide`_* below to get up and running in a matter of minutes.

 This guide covers every feature and function within signals.

-If you're a new user follow the steps in the `Quick Start Guide`_ below to get up and running in a matter of minutes.

 If you're looking for information about a specific topic, jump to a chapter in the `table of contents`_.